eatlas/AU_NESP-MaC-3-17_AIMS_NW-Aus-Features/README.md

 - **`10-v0-4-clip-land.py`**
 This script clips the Reef_boundaries_v0-4_edit to the coastline.

+-**`20-v0-4-generate-validation-locations.py`**
+This script generates a validation locations for review.
+This generates shapefiles that are then populated by experts based on the best available data.
+This includes setting the attributes, and adjusting the boundary estimates.
+After these adjustments we had a validation dataset that can then be compared with the mapped dataset.

 - **`20a-download-qaqc-data.py` - Unused**
 Downloads additional datasets for quality assurance and quality control (QAQC).
 This includes bathymetry datasets.

 - **`20d-compare-reef-masks.py` - Unused**
 Compares manual and automated reef masks to evaluate true positives, false positives, and false negatives.

+## Validation sampling
+To provide a basic level of validation to the dataset we perform an expert review of a random sample of reef features, looking to answer the following key questions:
+1. Does the indicated feature exists? i.e. it is a reef or sand bank
+2. Is the classification accurate?
+3. Are there other errors associated with the feature such as boundary accuracy or other attributes?
+The goal of this validation is to assess the number of false positives that are likely in the dataset.
+False positives are problematic as they could lead to proponents being sent to investigate non-existant features, leading to wasted time and money.

+A significant challenge in validating the dataset is the small size of reefs relative to open water.
+Simply uninformed random sampling will result in over 99% samples of open water as the reef areas only represent 1.2% of the study area.

+We instead assess the accuracy of mapped reefs by randomly selecting a number of reefs to perform a detailed review by two reef mapping experts.
+This ensures that the focus is on the small areas represented by the reefs.
+This approach does not assess the false negative rate, i.e. features that are not mapped.

+The density of reef features is not uniform along the coastline, with the Kimberley containing a much higher density of features per unit area.
+To ensure that each region receives sufficient features to review the study area was broken into 12 regions, each corresponding to segments of 350 - 600 km of coastline.
+Where possible the boundaries were chose to closely align with existing named regions and with the natural boundaries of systems.
+All offshore reefs were clustered into a single group due to the low number of offshore features.

+A Python script was used to randomly choose an equal number of features from each region.
+These were organised into batches of 10 features per region per batch.
+This allowed the team to work progressively, with each batch covering the full study area.

+Each feature to be reviewed is referenced by a point that exists close to the centroid of the feature being reviewed.
+The point is guaranteed to be inside the polygon.
+Each reviewer assigns the usual feature classifications, along with an indication of whether the feature is a false positive.
+This assignment of classifications is performed blind, without review of the existing assigned values.
+This allows a less biased assessment.
+1. Is there a feature of significance at the location indicated by the polygon (rocky reef, coral reef, sand bank)?
+(FeatExists)
+2. What is an appropriate level of confidence in the feature existance (TypeConf)
+3. What is the classification of the feature, without knowing what the original classification?
+(RB_Type_L3)
+4. What is an appropriate level of uncertainty in the classification?
+(FeatConf)
+5. Is the feature fringing, isolated or on an atoll (off the continental shelf), (Attachment)

+This script generates locations for validation of the reef features in this dataset.
+This is done by dividing the study area into 12 regions as specified by the data/v0-4/in/NW-Aus-Features-validation-regions.shp file.
+Each of the reef features, as specified in data/v0-4/out/NW-Aus-Features_v0-4.shp, is then assigned to one of these regions based on the centroid of the feature's geometry.

+The goal is to create a validation dataset that can be reused and applied to updated versions of the reef features dataset, without needing to reevaluate the mapped features.
+The evaluation can be performed automatically by a validation script by comparing the validation attributes with the mapped features, and comparing the distance between the mapped feature and the boundary validation point.

+To faciliate the automated validation the validation needs to be divided into three parts:
+1. Feature-centroid: A feature centroid point that represents the feature and its attributes.
+This can be linked back to the mapped feature using a spatial join.
+This point must be central and inside the feature polygon to ensure this spatial join works correctly.
+2. Polygon-extent: A simplified polygon that represents the extent of the feature.
+This polygon aims to assist the validator in understanding the extent of the feature without biasing them to the exact geometry of the feature.
+The geometry verticies should be randomly fuzzed by approximately 50 m and simplified to a approximately 50 m allowable error.
+3. Boundary-error: One or more points that line on a random point of the the boundary of the feature polygon.
+These points will be repositioned by the validator to lie on the closest best estimate of the true boundary of the feature.
+To reduce bias, these points should be randomly chosen from the simplified version of the polygon.
+These points can line on the lines between verticies of the simplified polygon, or the verticies themselves..

+The Feature-centroid, Polygon-extent and Boundary-error should be cross linked by a unique ID.

+The Feature-centroid should have the following attributes:
+- ValidID (Integer): Unique identifier for the validation feature.
+Used to cross-link between the centroid, extent and boundary-error features.
+- FeatExists (String, values: 'True','False')
+    Is there a feature of significance at the location indicated by the polygon (rocky reef, coral reef, sand bank)?
+- TypeConf (String, values: 'High','Medium','Low','Very Low'):
+    What is an appropriate level of confidence in the feature existance (TypeConf)
+- RB_Type_L3 (String, values:
+    Coral Reef
+    Deep Bank Coral Reef
+    Coral Reef Inner Flat
+    High Intertidal Coral Reef
+    High Intertidal Sediment Reef
+    Stromatolite Reef
+    Rocky Reef
+    Sandy Limestone Pavement
+    Limestone Reef
+    Low Relief Rocky Reef
+    Paleo Coast Rocky Reef
+    Intertidal Sediment
+    Sand Bank
+    Atoll Lagoon Patch Coral Reef
+    Atoll Lagoon Coral Reef
+    Atoll Rim Coral Reef
+    Atoll Flow Coral Reef
+    Atoll Platform Coral Reef
+    Vegetated Cay
+    Unvegetated Cay
+    Island
+    Mainland
+    Seagrass on Coral Reef
+    Seagrass on Sediment
+    Oceanic vegetated sediments
+    Atoll Platform
+    Man Made
+    Unknown)
+    What is the classification of the feature, without knowing what the original classification?
+- FeatConf (String, Values: High, Medium, Low, Very Low):
+    What is an appropriate level of uncertainty in the classification?
+(FeatConf)
+- Attachment (String, values:
+    Fringing
+    Isolated
+    Atoll)
+Is the feature fringing, isolated or on an atoll (off the continental shelf), (Attachment)

+The Polygon-extent should have the following attributes:
+- ValidID (Integer): Cross-link back to the matching Feature-centroid.

+The Boundary-error should have the following attributes:
+- ValidID (Integer): Cross-link back to the matching Feature-centroid.

+The script should save the generated validation shapefiles to working/20/NW-Aus-Features-v0-4_Feature-centroid-{zero padded Batch number}.shp working/20/NW-Aus-Features-v0-4_Polygon-extent-{zero padded Batch number}.shp working/20/NW-Aus-Features-v0-4_Boundary-error-{zero padded Batch number}.shp

+The script should generate 10 batches of validation data, each containing 10 features per region.

 # Reference: